Scott Ball / Rivard Report

 “Instead of turning on a peaking unit, or something else, we’ll be using this energy storage that’s being fed by solar,” he said.

-CPS Energy’s board unanimously approved an agreement with contractor Renewable Energy Solutions to build the storage and battery units.
+CPS Energy’s board unanimously approved an agreement with contractor Renewable Energy Systems to build the storage and battery units.
 The utility secured $3 million in new technology funding from the Texas Commission on Environmental Quality to offset some of the cost.

 SwRI is leasing the land to CPS Energy and will be doing research on the battery’s performance.
 SwRI, a not-for-profit entity, is one of the largest independent research and development centers in the U.S.